stopachka/pg-essays/book/gen/html_cache/101_credentialstransformed.md

 \[3\] Progressive tax rates will tend to damp this effect, however, by decreasing the difference between good and bad measurers.

-**Thanks** to Trevor Blackwell, Sarah Harlin, Jessica Livingston, and David Sloo for reading drafts of this.